 - Mr Paul Conway, Director - Economics & Research, New Zealand Productivity Commission

-- Professor Bob Buckle, Pro Vice-Chancellor and Dean, Victoria Business School, VUW
+- Professor Ian O. Williamson, Pro Vice-Chancellor and Dean, Victoria Business School

 The field of public finance is usually defined as the study of the taxation, spending and deficit activities of government.
 The 4th Edition of Jonathan Gruber's public finance text currently summarises public finance as answering four key questions:

 1. When should the government intervene in the economy?